alexellis/lavoro/README.md

-# lavoro
+# lavoro (work/job)

-An experiment in running a job until completion with the Kubernetes API
+An experimental CLI which runs a long-running container, then prints out its logs.

+## Status

+lavoro uses the Kubernetes API and Go client to schedule a Kubernetes job.

+Future work would include the use of informers and caches for efficiency.

 ## Examples